 Awards will be presented at the final concert featuring Drury Jazz Ensemble I with guest soloists.
 The concert will take place following the final high school performance of the day, typically around 5:30 p.m.

-The deadline for entries is Friday, February 20, 2015.
-Additional information will be sent to you once we receive your registration form.
+The deadline for entries is Monday, February 18, 2019.
+The performance schedule will be sent to you approximately one week prior to the festival.
 Please do not hesitate to call or email me if you have any questions.